PowVT/btc-dev-utils/README.md

 3. **Settings**

 The `settings.toml` file is a way to configure the Bitcoin network and the network credentials to use.
+If you choose to update the username and/or password be sure to update the justfile as well.

 ## License